sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 #### `@meta`
 This is for internal use by Sumneko.
 The mark will have some details on the impact, and may continue to increase in the future.
 Currently they are:

-* comletion will not display context in a meta file
+* completion will not display context in a meta file
 * hover of `require` a meta file shows `[[meta]]` instead of absolute path
 * find reference ignores results in a meta file

 ## Settings
-There are a few notable EmmyLua options one should consider.
+There are a few notable EmmyLua options one should consider changing.

 ### Completion: Display Context